angular/zone.js/NON-STANDARD-APIS.md

 # Zone.js's support for non standard apis

-Zone.js patched most standard APIs so they can be in zone. such as DOM events listener, XMLHttpRequest in Browser and EventEmitter, fs API in nodejs.
+Zone.js patched most standard APIs such as DOM event listeners, XMLHttpRequest in Browser, EventEmitter and fs API in Node.js so they can be in zone.

-But there are still a lot of non standard APIs are not patched by default, such as MediaQuery, Notification, WebAudio and so on.
-We are adding the support to those APIs, and the progress will be updated here.
+But there are still a lot of non standard APIs that are not patched by default, such as MediaQuery, Notification, WebAudio and so on.
+We are adding support to those APIs, and our progress is updated here.

 ## Currently supported non standard Web APIs